picsolab/PolicyFlow/data/README.md

 ### 20170707

+Totally, there are 755 policies in this dataset.
+All adoptions by either state from {'DC' 'GU', 'PR', 'VI'} are removed before insert to database.
+151 policies are affected by this rule.
+Specially, policy `healthcareconsentact1982` is removed since it contains only 'VI'.

 584 of new policy added, 170 of overlapping old policy found, and 12601 of cascaded inserted.

+By appending the new dataset, the total number of policy becomes 773, with 18696 adoptions from all 50 states.

 some stats on `len(description)`: